learn-co-curriculum/java-string-constructors/README.md

 A constructor is a special
 method used to initialize the fields of an object.
-A class can have several constructors as long as the number or type of the parameters differ.
+A class can have several constructors as long as the number or type of parameters differ.
 While the `String` class has over a dozen constructors, we will look at four: